EmergentMind/nix-config/docs/remotebootstrap.md

 ### Typical manual installation steps _without_ secrets

-1. Download a NixOS Installer ISO image and load it on a USB drive
+1. Download a NixOS ISO image and load it on a USB drive
 2. Boot the new host into the ISO
 3. Partition and format disks
 4. Install NixOS